Last Updated on 21 August 2024 by Cycloscope

 Backpacker Accommodations in Malawi

-They always have restaurants and bar, some are managed pretty well, some others are a bit run-down – those places pass on different hands quite quickly.
+They always have restaurants and bars, some are managed pretty well, and some others are a bit run-down – those places pass on to different hands quite quickly.
 A few places on the lake have free-to-use kayaks, SUPs, and snorkeling gear.

 Campsites in Malawi